MahidharReddy553/Python-Automation-Journey/Readme.md

-# Python Automation Journey
+# 🐍 Python Automation Journey

-This repository documents my journey of learning Python and preparing for Automation using Python-based tools and frameworks.
+This repository documents my journey of learning Python and preparing for **automation using Python-based tools and frameworks**.
+It includes weekly practice files, mini projects, and automation experiments.

+---

+## 📚 Goals
 The goal of this repository is to build a strong foundation in:
 - Python programming
 - Problem solving